-Boker / Tree Brand: Solingen,Germany.
+Boker / Tree Brand: (I cannot find a company website for Boker but here is a dealer who carries a lot of Boker knives http://www.opticsplanet.com/knives.html .)
+Solingen,Germany.
 Boker and Tree Brand knives are some of the finest examples of craftsmanship and attention to detail around.
 Nothing fancy, just really good knives that seem better balanced and feel better in the hand than most other knives.

 Buck: Excellent variety of hunting, lockback and pocket knives.
 Very good quality and usually have beautiful wood handles.
 Buck is one of the few large cutlery companies still operating in the U.S. although even they are now having some of their knives made overseas.